 If you’re approved to train apprentices, you submit the DAS 140 form to your local apprenticeship committee.
 If you cannot train apprentices, you have to send the form to all apprenticeship committees for your craft or trade in the area where the public works project will be done.

-The check boxes on the DAS 140 form correlate to where you need to send them as well.
+The checkboxes on the DAS 140 form correlate to where you need to send them as well.

 Box 1: If you are affiliated with an apprenticeship program already, you check this and send the form to them.

-Box 2: If you are not affiliated with an apprenticeship program but want to be, check this and send to all apprenticeship committee in the area where the job is located.
+Box 2: If you are not affiliated with an apprenticeship program but want to be, check this and send it to all apprenticeship committees in the area where the job is located.
 This is only in effect for the job listed, and you must comply with their standards for the duration of the job.

 It is important to remember that the DAS 140 form is never submitted to the Division of Apprenticeship Standards.